 The most popular character among any tier list is the S-Tier.
 These characters can be strong, fun to play with, or just overpowered.
 There are several reasons that can make Valorant characters to be placed in the S-Tier.
 Let us see why these agents belong in this overpowered category.

-But the major reason Jett is in S-Tier is that she is the only viable operator carrier in Valorant right now.
+The major reason Jett is in S-Tier is that she is the only viable operator carrier in Valorant right now.
 There are no agents that can carry operators as Jett does.
 Another special factor that Jett brings to any Valorant team is that no other agent can escape an ongoing tussle like her, which keeps her at the top of any tier list.

 Not all games go so well that someone wants to play the controller and be on the backlines.
 That’s why Omen can be a controller who can provide the flexibility of a gunslinger while having the controller abilities.
 Trust me, I picked Omen and played it as a duelist.